Structural Reductions and Stutter Sensitive Properties: Experimentation

 Figure~\ref{fig:benchmark} presents the results of these experiments.
 The results are all presented as log-log scatter plots opposing a run on the original to a run on the reduced model/formula pair.
-Each dot represents an experiment on a model/formula pair; a dot below the diagonal indicates that the reduced version was faster to solve, while a point above it indicates a case where the reduced model actually took longer to solve than the original (fortunately there are relatively few).
+Each dot represents an experiment on a model/formula pair; a dot below the diagonal indicates that the reduced version was faster to solve, while a point above it indicates a case where the reduced model actually took longer to solve than the original (fortunately there are relatively few)\footnote{An example found in the benchmark is a formula requiring $X X X G p$, original system has no states satisfying $p$ 3 steps from initial state, but the reduced model does; and it takes a very long sequence of steps to reinvalidate $p$}.
 Points that timeout for one (or both) of the approaches are plotted on the line at 950 seconds, we also indicate the number of points that are in this line (or corner) next to it.

-The plots on the left (a) and (c) correspond to "decidable instances" while those on the right are not decidable by our procedure.
+The plots on the left (a) and (c) correspond to ``decidable instances'' while those on the right are not decidable by our procedure.
 The two plots on the top correspond to the performance of ITS-tools, while those on the bottom give the results with Tapaal.
 The general form of the results with both tools is quite similar confirming that our strategy is indeed responsible for the measured gains in performance and that they are reproducible.
 Reduced problems \emph{are} generally easier to solve than the original.
 This gain is in the best case exponential as is visible through the existence of spread of points reaching out horizontally in this log-log space (particularly on the Tapaal plots).